bparanj/hivegrid.dev/README.md

 ## Purpose

+The purpose of this product is to automate the software delivery process by providing a toolchain that leverages Packer, Terraform, Ansible, and cloud provider SDKs.
+The toolchain simplifies infrastructure management tasks by offering a declarative language, pre-built templates for common use cases and glue code to integrate with cloud providers.

-The purpose of this product is to provide developers at companies with limited or no DevOps resources with an automated software delivery tool that utilizes a declarative language for infrastructure specification.
-This tool is designed to drastically reduce the time spent on manual infrastructure tasks—from days to just minutes—allowing developers to focus more on application development rather than deployment complexities.
-It targets those comfortable with command-line, offering customizable templates for each phase of software delivery to streamline processes and enhance efficiency.
+It targets developers at companies with limited or no DevOps resources, drastically reducing the time spent on manual infrastructure tasks from days to minutes.
+Developers can focus more on application development rather than infrastructure complexities.
+It is designed for those comfortable with the command-line interface, offering customizable templates for each phase of software delivery to streamline processes and enhance efficiency in their software delivery workflow.

 ## Project Scope